MongoEngine/eve-mongoengine/README.md

 * You can use FileField (tested) and ImageField (not tested yet), but operation with files handles Eve's GridFS layer, not mongoengine's GridFSProxy!
-* Tested only on python 2.7 and 3.3.
+* Tested only on python 3.7.